 Note: This application works best when downloaded and opened with Adobe Acrobat although it may work in some browsers.

 Anchor Institution Grants will be awarded through a highly competitive, multi-phased process.
 The first of which is the submission of this Phase One application June 1, 2017, concluding with announcement of awards in November 2017.
 Decision points throughout the process will determine how your application proceeds including submission of the Phase One application, review by staff, and the Phase Two submission and review phase.
-The anticipated timeline and process are detailed below.
+The anticipated timeline and process are detailed below and in these documents.

 June 1, 2017: Phase One Application Due